FIVE MOST SURPRISING FINDS

 The Architecture of the Hierarchy

-The documented practices that maintained it:
+The documented practices that kept it alive tell the story.

 Goldsmith, Hamilton & Darity Jr., American Economic Review, 2006